cedra-labs/move-contract-examples/README.md

 # Cedra Move Contract Examples

-Collection of production-grade Move examples for the Cedra ecosystem.
+Collection of Move examples for the Cedra ecosystem.
 Each subproject focuses on a specific on-chain pattern (DEX, fungible assets, NFTs, fee splitting, referrals, and more), complete with Move modules, tests, and optional TypeScript clients.

-## Documentation

 - Full Cedra docs: [docs.cedra.network](https://docs.cedra.network/)
-- FA end-to-end guide (matches `fa-example`): [Fungible Asset (FA) End-to-End Guide](https://docs.cedra.network/guides/first-fa)

 ## Projects